-Patients coming to an Auckland DHB facility for an outpatient appointment are able to bring a support person with them only if required.
+Patients coming to a Te Toka Tumai (Auckland DHB) facility for an outpatient appointment are able to bring a support person with them if required.
 The same screening process will apply in this instance.

 2. Visitors for patients with a confirmed COVID-19 diagnosis or a high suspicion of COVID-19